What Might be Useful to Know When Visiting the Prague Congress Centre

 - What hotels are closest to the PCC?

 is just next to the Prague Congress Centre.
-The Corinthia Towers
+The Corinthia hotel

 The easiest way is to take the underground red line C to the Vyšehrad station.

 - Where is the nearest underground / tram stop?

 - Where can I find information about things to do and places to eat in Prague?

 - Where can I purchase tickets for a concert or show at the PCC?

 There is no ticket office at the PCC.
 You can purchase tickets for concerts and shows through the event organiser’s chosen ticket distributer.
 You can find more information on our upcoming events

 - Where is the nearest shop?

 .
 You find all kinds of fashion brands as well as a food corner there.